wai-ming-chan/jetson-ros2-perception/README.md

 ROS 2 perception and deployment stack, validated on NVIDIA Jetson hardware.

-> **Scope, stated honestly:** this is a perception and deployment stack running on real
+> **Scope:** this is a deployment stack running on real Jetson hardware.
-> Jetson hardware.
-It is not a mobile robot — there is no chassis, no drivetrain, and no
+> Yet, it is not deployed on a mobile robot, there is no drivetrain and no autonomous navigation.
-> autonomous navigation.
-Every number below was measured on the device described in
-> *Hardware*, not in simulation and not on a workstation.
+> Every number below was measured on the device described in real *Hardware*, not in simulation.

 ## Hardware